ssloppi/vice-ioi/README.md

  ----------------------------------------------------------------------------

- This release stabilizes and introduces the GTK3 UI as the primary user interface for all major ports.
-For "lesser" platforms we still have the SDL based interface.
-All other user interfaces have been removed.
-RIP

- We are still looking for dedicated maintainers for the Windows- and macOS ports, if you want to help improving these and/or want to provide binaries, please get in touch.
+ We are still looking for dedicated maintainers for the Windows port, if you want to help improving these and/or want to provide binaries, please get in touch.

  ----------------------------------------------------------------------------

- This is version 3.3 of VICE, the multi-platform C64, C128, VIC20,
+ This is version 3.5 of VICE, the multi-platform C64, C128, VIC20,
  PET, PLUS4 and CBM-II emulator.
-This version can be compiled for MSDOS, Win32, OS/2, BeOS, QNX 4.x, QNX 6.x, AmigaOS, Dingoo, Syllable, SkyOS and for most Unix systems provided with the X Window System version 11, R5 or later.
+This version can be compiled for Win32, macOS, Haiku and for most Unix systems provided with the X Window System version 11, R5 or later.

  The following programs are included:

-   - x64, a C64 emulator;

    - x64sc, a C64 emulator focused on accuracy;